 Another aspect to consider when looking for a robust backend is scalability.
-A scalable backend service will adjust according to the traffic influx over a period of time; Twitter is amongst the finest example of a scalable and strong backend.
-If you looking to dodge mobile app startup failure in Android and iOS, go for a product that is scalable.
+A scalable backend service will adjust according to the traffic influx over a period of time.
+Twitter is amongst the finest example of a scalable and strong backend.
+If you are looking to dodge mobile app startup failure, go for a product that is scalable.

-Build up a little excitement before the launch of the application like Apple does; it will aid in creating a ready market for your application so you will not need to toil later to make it visible to your target audience.
-Launch events are also a good idea if you want media to talk about your app.
+Build up a little excitement before the launch of the application like Apple does.
+It will aid in creating a ready market for your application, so you will not need to toil later to make it visible to your target audience.
+Launch events are also a good idea if you want the media to talk about your app.

-Unoptimized apps are always a lost scenario and there’s hardly any chance of them rising with the newer waves of applications flooding the coast every minute, and eventually, they add to the list of mobile app failures.
-App optimization is methodological approach and must be carried out cautiously lest it might backfire.
-Even Apple uses small but interesting descriptions about its apps so that the users are able to make an intelligent selection.
+Unoptimized apps are always a lost scenario and there’s hardly any chance of them winning with the newer waves of applications flooding the coast every minute, and eventually, they add to the list of reasons why some apps don’t succeed at all.